-Although Tinian is located in a potentially active seismic zone, the hazards associated with earthquakes, fault rupture, slope instability and liquefaction would be minimal because there would be no buildings or permanent structures associated with use of the proposed ranges.
+Although Tinian is located in a potentially active seismic zone, the hazards associated with earthquakes, fault rupture, slope instability and liquefaction would be minimized during construction.
 The Alternative 1 proposed ranges are to be located on a relatively flat area that would not be subject to slope instability.
 The predominant limestone bedrock is not vulnerable to liquefaction.
 Due to the limited duration of operational activities (1 week per month on average), exposure potential to seismic ground shaking and fault rupture would be minimal.
 Therefore, Alternative 1 would result in less than significant impacts associated with geologic hazards.